dreamos82/Dreamos64/README.md

 ### Build the OS

 Before building the os we need to copy a PSF font (either v1 or v2) in the fonts folder, and change its name to `default.psf` (even if we are building with framebuffer off).
+A default font is already included.

 Once all the parameters in `build/Config.mk` are set, to build just type: